seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 During quarantine, I came into possession of a used Oculus Rift CV1 setup (that's the original one) that had an infuriating tendency to disconnect if you moved your head around too fast.
 After some basic debugging techniques (ahem, turning it off and on again), I determined that there was a hardware issue in the headset and, since the CV1 has been discontinued for some time, I would have to fix it myself.

 I was disappointed to find that there were no good teardown guides for the CV1. iFixit's guide was light on details and incomplete.
-The best content I could find was a series of unedited (and, therefore, lengthy) YouTube videos that ended up only being useful for the first couple steps.\*
+The best content I could find was a series of unedited (and, therefore, lengthy) YouTube videos that ended up only being useful for the first couple steps.[^1]

 Fast forward through two more pre-broken headsets from eBay and a handful of individually-purchased components, some of which I personally broke and some of which were sold as working but weren't, and I've gotten pretty good at disassembling and reassembling CV1s.
 Unfortunately, I only ended up with the equivalent of my first headset (complete with hardware flaw) and one other frankensteined, but functioning, headset, so I wouldn't say it was worth the money.
 But at least it was a fun quarantine project, and I hope someone finds this guide useful if their need to do their own CV1 surgery!